 The Lucia celebration is something that Swedes themselves, and also the rest of the world consider as the most typical Swedish tradition.

-The Lucia celebration, which is considered as typically Swedish today is really international when you look at the background and development of the tradition.
-Additionally, our customs around Lucia are among the most complicated during our whole year of celebration.
+The Sankta Lucia celebration, which is considered typically Swedish today, is really international when you look at the background and development of the tradition.
+Additionally, our customs around Lucia are among the most complicated of the year.

-Enjoy some of our recent films from Lucia celebrations in Swedish America: http://www.youtube.com/nordstjernan
+Watch Lucia 2016 in Sweden at Lucia from Varberg Fortress or enjoy some of our recent films from Lucia celebrations in Swedish America: http://www.youtube.com/nordstjernan or at http://vimeo.com/33452336 (www.vimeo.com/nordstjernan).

 The Queen of Light